M. C. Escher: Later life

 In 1935, the political climate in Italy under Mussolini became unacceptable to Escher.
 He had no interest in politics, finding it impossible to involve himself with any ideals other than the expressions of his own concepts through his own particular medium, but he was averse to fanaticism and hypocrisy.
 When his eldest son, George, was forced at the age of nine to wear a Ballila uniform in school, the family left Italy and moved to Château-d'Œx, Switzerland, where they remained for two years.

 The Netherlands post office had Escher design a semi-postal stamp for the "Air Fund" (Dutch: Het Nationaal Luchtvaartfonds) in 1935, and again in 1949 he designed Dutch stamps.
 These were for the 75th anniversary of the Universal Postal Union; a different design was used by Suriname and the Netherlands Antilles for the same commemoration.

 Escher, who had been very fond of and inspired by the landscapes in Italy, was decidedly unhappy in Switzerland.
-In 1937 the family moved again, to Uccle (Ukkel), a suburb of Brussels, Belgium.
+In 1937, the family moved again, to Uccle (Ukkel), a suburb of Brussels, Belgium.
 World War II forced them to move in January 1941, this time to Baarn, Netherlands, where Escher lived until 1970.
 Most of Escher's best-known works date from this period.
 The sometimes cloudy, cold, and wet weather of the Netherlands allowed him to focus intently on his work.
 After 1953, Escher lectured widely.
 A planned series of lectures in North America in 1962 was cancelled after an illness, and he stopped creating artworks for a time, but the illustrations and text for the lectures were later published as part of the book Escher on Escher.
-He was awarded the Knighthood of the Order of Orange-Nassau in 1955; he was later made an Officer in 1967.
+He was awarded the Knighthood of the Order of Orange-Nassau in 1955; in 1967, he was made an Officer.

-In July 1969 he finished his last work, a large woodcut with threefold rotational symmetry called Snakes, in which snakes wind through a pattern of linked rings.
+In July 1969, he finished his last work, a large woodcut with threefold rotational symmetry called Snakes, in which snakes wind through a pattern of linked rings.
 These shrink to infinity toward both the center and the edge of a circle.
 It was exceptionally elaborate, being printed using three blocks, each rotated three times about the center of the image and precisely aligned to avoid gaps and overlaps, for a total of nine print operations for each finished print.
 The image encapsulates Escher's love of symmetry; of interlocking patterns; and, at the end of his life, of his approach to infinity.
 The care that Escher took in creating and printing this woodcut can be seen in a video recording.

 Escher moved to the Rosa Spier Huis in Laren in 1970, an artists' retirement home in which he had his own studio.
 He died in a hospital in Hilversum on 27 March 1972, aged 73.
 He is buried at the New Cemetery in Baarn.